+where $\lambda$ is referred to as either the subnormalization constant \cite{gilyen2019quantum} or the rescaling factor \cite{obrien2022}, and we will use the latter term in this work.

-This rescaling factor can have important implications for the cost of quantum algorithms.
-Smaller rescaling factors generally lead to more efficient algorithms though the exact impact on the cost is algorithm-dependent.
-For example, the success probability of applying $\bar{A}$ as described above can decrease as $\lambda$ increases.
-If the block-encoding is used to construct a quantum walk operator \cite{low2019hamiltonian, poulin2018quantum} and used in Quantum Phase Estimation \cite{poulin2018quantum, babbush2018encoding, lee2021even}, then the output eigenvalue estimates are scaled by the rescaling factor which will affect both the error and the precision of the estimated value.
+The rescaling factor has important implications for the cost of quantum algorithms.
+Smaller rescaling factors generally lead to more efficient algorithms, though the impact is algorithm-dependent.
+For example, the success probability of applying $\bar{A}$ as described above decreases as $\lambda$ increases.
+If the block-encoding is used to construct a quantum walk operator \cite{low2019hamiltonian, poulin2018quantum} and used in Quantum Phase Estimation \cite{poulin2018quantum, babbush2018encoding, lee2021even}, then the output eigenvalue estimates are rescaled by $\lambda$ which will affect both the error and the precision of the estimated value.

-In the following Subsections, we will describe some commonly used frameworks for constructing block-encodings of different operators.
-In particular, we discuss both the Sparse-Oracle and Linear Combination of Unitaries (LCU) frameworks for generating block-encodings.
-Then we discuss methods to combine block-encodings of operators to produce block-encodings for a linear combination of operators or a product of operators.
+In the following subsections, we describe some commonly used frameworks for constructing block-encodings.
+We discuss both the Sparse-Oracle and Linear Combination of Unitaries (LCU) frameworks.
+Then we discuss methods to combine block-encodings to produce block-encodings for linear combinations of operators or products of operators.